Elephant Emotions - A Family Affair

 I joined the ground team and awaited a radio call to tell us to head into the bush where the fallen elephant family would be found.
 We were all pretty nervous especially after being told about the previous years capture that went awry, with a vehicle actually being tipped over by an irate, not so sedated, elephant.
 We were all hoping for a smooth run.
 The darted and immobilised elephant group had been given away for free to a nearby reserve in an attempt to keep Phinda’s elephant population down.

 As we drove closer our excitement grew.
 We came into a clearing and before us were eight elephants all lying in a near perfect circle.
 It was such a strange yet emotional sight.
-These huge animals lying unconscious at our feet as the team raced around them.
+These huge animals lay unconscious at our feet as the team raced around them.
 One baby elephant lying near its mother still had its eyes open and its heart was racing.
 I could feel its warm breath and felt its blood pumping through the massive veins in its ears, and I placed my hands on its warm and surprisingly soft skin.

 The whole herd was winched up one by one, hanging upside down, onto huge flatbed trucks to be transported back to the holding crates.
 The loading procedure took a long time.
 Once in the individual crates the elephants began to wake.
 They were understandably terrified and cried loudly, not a trumpet but a cry that cut right through me.